John Faulkner (footballer): Coaching career

+In 1985 John was pleased to receive a call from David Pleat asking him to join his coaching staff.
+He went on to serve under John Moore, Ray Harford and Jimmy Ryan.
 In the summer of 1992, Faulkner was invited by the new Norwich City manager Mike Walker to join the coaching staff at the club as reserve team manager.
 He filled the role for three seasons, surviving two changes of manager, until the club, now managed by Gary Megson, was relegated to Division One at the end of the 1994–95 season.
 Most of the coaching staff, including Faulkner, left the club as a result.

 However, a year later Walker returned to the club and made Faulkner his assistant manager.
 Faulkner's second spell at Norwich lasted two seasons and, when Walker left in April 1998, he was appointed caretaker manager for the remaining game of the season, a 1–0 victory over Reading.
 He left the club in June when Bruce Rioch and Bryan Hamilton were hired as the club's new managerial team.

-He also assisted AFC Wimbledon during the club's rise through the leagues most notably when he was involved as an advisor in the recruitment of Terry Brown as our manager in 2007.
+He also assisted AFC Wimbledon during the club's rise through the leagues most notably when he was involved as an advisor in the recruitment of Terry Brown as manager in 2007.
 Following that appointment, John worked alongside Terry Brown and Stuart Cash for the following three years.
 Chief Executive Erik Samuelson said: "I first met John when he was training as a sports psychologist.
 He showed an interest in our club, but modestly didn't tell me about his own career until quite some time after we met.
 Later we asked him to help in various aspects of the Club, most notably when he was involved as an advisor in the recruitment of Terry Brown as our manager in 2007.
 Following that appointment, John worked alongside Terry Brown and Stuart Cash for the following three years as well as advising me on wider football matters.
 Subsequently, he moved on to build his sports psychology business."